Anthem: Yugoslavia

 In Yugoslavia, each of the country's constituent states (except for Bosnia and Herzegovina) had the right to have its own anthem, but only the Croatian one actually did so initially, later joined by the Slovene one on the brink of the breakup of Yugoslavia.
-Before 1989, Macedonia did not officially use a regional anthem, even though one was proclaimed during the World War II by ASNOM.
+Before 1989, Macedonia did not officially use a regional anthem, even though one was proclaimed during the World War II by the Anti-fascist Assembly for the National Liberation of Macedonia (ASNOM).

 International organizations

 Larger entities also sometimes have anthems, in some cases known as 'international anthems'.
 Lullaby is the official anthem of UNICEF composed by Steve Barakatt.
-"The Internationale" is the organizational anthem of the socialist movement and the communist movement.
+"The Internationale" is the organizational anthem of various socialist movements.
 Before March 1944, it was also the anthem of the Soviet Union and the Comintern.
 ASEAN Way is the official anthem of ASEAN.
 The tune of the "Ode to Joy" from Beethoven's Symphony No. 9 is the official anthem of the European Union and of the Council of Europe.
 Let's All Unite and Celebrate is the official anthem of the African Union ("Let Us All Unite and Celebrate Together").

 The Olympic Movement also has its own organizational anthem.
 Esperanto speakers at meetings often use the song "La Espero" as their linguistic anthem.
 The first South Asian Anthem by poet-diplomat Abhay K may inspire SAARC to come up with an official SAARC Anthem.

 "Ireland's Call" was commissioned as the sporting anthem of both the Ireland national rugby union team and the Ireland national rugby league team, which are composed of players from both jurisdictions on the island of Ireland, in response to dissatisfaction among Northern Ireland unionists with the use of the Irish national anthem.
 "Ireland's Call" has since been used by some other all-island bodies.

 An international anthem also unifies a group of organizations sharing the same appellation such as the International Anthem of the Royal Golf Clubs composed by Steve Barakatt.
 Same applies to the European Broadcasting Union: the prelude of Te Deum in D Major by Marc-Antoine Charpentier is played before each official Eurovision and Euroradio broadcast.
 The prelude's first bars are heavily associated with the Eurovision Song Contest.

 Global anthem

-Various artists have created "Earth Anthems" for the entire planet, typically extolling the ideas of planetary consciousness.
-Though UNESCO have praised the idea of a global anthem, the UN has never adopted an official song.
+Various artists have created "Earth anthems" for the entire planet, typically extolling the ideas of planetary consciousness.
+Though UNESCO have praised the idea of a global anthem, the United Nations has never adopted an official song.